lennygir/polito-se2-23-02-thesis/README.md

 - PATCH `/api/proposals/:id`
     - Description
-      - Updates the archival status of a proposal by setting it to archived and canceled all pending applicationsrelated to that proposal.
+      - Updates the archival status of a proposal by setting it to archived and cancels all pending applications related to that proposal.
+    - You must be authenticated as a teacher to use this endpoint
     - Parameters
       - id: Integer - Proposal ID
     - Request Body
       - Expects a JSON object with the following field:
-        - archived: String, must be "true"
+        - archived: boolean, must be "true"
     - Response
-      - 200 OK:   Returns a JSON object representing the updated proposal with the archived status set to true..
+      - 200 OK: Returns a JSON object representing the updated proposal with the archived status set to true.
       ```
         {
           "id": 1,